Office: 025 Keene-Flint

 Department of History

 Professor Dale is chair of the Department of History.

-Dr. Dale is a member of the Digital Humanities Graduate Certificate Committee and serves as Coordinator for the JD/MA/PhD program at UF.
+Dr. Dale was a founding member of the Digital Humanities Graduate Certificate Committee and serves as Coordinator for the JD/MA/PhD program at UF.
 She is a member of a UF Mellon Intersections Working Group on Mass Incarceration.
-From 2013-2017, she was editor of the Law & History Review and served as a member of the Advisory Board for the Center for the Study of Race and Race Relations at Levin College of Law in 2016-2017.